 You earn net rental income, tax benefits, and property appreciation in proportion to your ownership stake.
 For instance, if you own 30 percent of the property, you collect 30 percent of the net rental income.

 This portfolio can be an effortless alternative to a real estate investing club.

 To help prove that Roofstock is legit, they keep a ten percent stake in each Roofstock One property for the first year.
-This lends confidence that it’s legit.
+This lends confidence that it’s genuine.

 Most listings are exclusive to Roofstock.
 So, they won’t appear on the Multiple Listing Service (MLS) database realtors use.
-Roofstock fees are typically lower than using a realtor.
+Fees are typically lower than using a realtor.

 The search process is also easier as MLS listings tend to focus on primary residences and not rental properties.

 It’s free to browse Roofstock properties, glance at the inspection reports, and make offers.
 If you buy a Roofstock listing, you will pay a marketplace fee.

 This fee is either 0.50 percent of the contract price or $500, whichever is higher.